Mt Airy Volunteer Fire Company

 clothing, furniture, curtains, etc. Ensure children and pets are not able to make contact with a space heater.
 Never use an extension cord to operate an electrical space heater.
 Electrical current used for space heaters can cause extension cords to overheat and potentially cause a fire.
 Plug the space heater directly into a properly grounded outlet.

-The MAVFC and the State Fire Marshal offer another important piece of life safety advice.
+The MAVFC and the Maryland State Fire Marshal offer another important piece of life safety advice.
 "Make sure to test the smoke alarms in your home!
 Smoke alarms are one of the most effective life safety tools in preventing injury or death from fire."

 Add a Comment Add a Comment 0 Comment(s)